A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Deutsch's decision-theoretic approach

 To be sure, while Deutsch's discussion in Ref.~\cite{deutsch1999:quantum:decisions} deals directly only with the case that You know the system to be in some pure state~\(\gket\), he does consider that You might be uncertain about the quantum state, by mentioning the possibility that the system might be in a mixed state.
 Even if he leaves the discussion of mixed states implicit, he does hint, at the end of Section~3 there, at ways to deal with them: \begin{quote} Generalizing these results to cases where [the quantum system] is not in a pure state is trivial if [the system] is part of a larger system that is in a pure state, for then every measurement on [the system] is also a measurement on the larger system.
 Further generalisation to exotic situations in which the universe as a whole may be in a mixed state [\dots] is left as an exercise for the readers. \end{quote} It appears from the first sentence of this quote that Deutsch wants to treat epistemic uncertainty about the system's state by using the well-known observation that a mixed state can be treated as a pure state for a larger system, which would make his earlier arguments about how to derive Born's rule for pure states amenable to mixed states as well.
 But, since he assumes a linear ordering of games/measurements for such pure states, it seems fair to infer that he'd be willing to order games/measurements linearly also when the system's state isn't perfectly known to You.\footnote{This of course assumes that You're able to identify the pure state that the larger system is in, which is quite a strong assumption to make.
 The strength of this assumption is a good indicator of the strength of the \emph{totality} assumption for Your preference ordering.
 In addition, it's not entirely clear to us why Deutsch would consider a situation where You have epistemic uncertainty about the `state of the universe as a whole' --- that the universe as a whole is in a mixed state --- to be `exotic'.}

 Our willingness to work, in that case, with \emph{partial} preference orderings --- which aren't reducible to mixed states nor to pure states in higher-dimensional state spaces --- when dealing with Your epistemic uncertainty about the system's state, can therefore only be seen as a fundamental departure from Deutsch's way of thinking.
-Interestingly, as we've seen in \cref{sec:density:operators}, such partial preference orderings are mathematically (almost-)equivalent to convex closed sets of mixed states --- density operators --- and therefore to \emph{sets of pure states} for a higher-dimensional system.
+It's interesting in this light that, as we've seen in \cref{sec:density:operators}, such partial preference orderings are mathematically (almost-)equivalent to convex closed sets of mixed states --- density operators --- and therefore to \emph{sets of pure states} for a higher-dimensional system.